ipeldridge/DITA_sandbox/templates/done/install_download_task.markdown

 ### Verify the installation package

-The following explains how to import the Puppet public key and run a cryptographic verification of the PE installation package you downloaded.
+Before proceeding with your PE installation, you can import the Puppet public key and run a cryptographic verification of the PE installation package you downloaded.

 Before you begin: